-Source: Data for the National Atmospheric Deposition Program (NADP) are obtained through the NADP/NTN website located at http://nadp.sws.uiuc.edu/.
-Weekly wet concentration data are downloaded in comma delimited format directly from the NADP website.
-No postprocessing of the downloaded data is necessary in order to be used with AMET's sitecmp.
+Source: NADP data are obtained through the NADP/NTN web site: http://nadp.sws.uiuc.edu/.
+Weekly wet concentration data are downloaded in commadelimited format directly from the NADP web site.
+No postprocessing of the downloaded data is necessary in order for them to be used with AMET's sitecmp.